jslightham/kno-logic-api/README.md

 Kno-logic is a mobile learning platform with a short number of curated articles added daily for lifelong learners.
 This API was built with NodeJS and Express, and uses MongoDB as a database.

-## Developing locally
+## Running Application
 If you would like to run the application you will need:
  - NodeJS 14
- - MongoDB Community
+ - MongoDB Community Server

 Install the latest version of [`Node.js`](https://nodejs.org/en/).